-A performance evaluation was undertaken during the financial year with the Operations Manager (formerly Executive Director) in accordance with Company's policy.
+A performance evaluation was undertaken during the financial year with the Executive Director in accordance with Company's policy.

 The Board considers that the Company's procedures are consistent with ASX Principle 1.2

 Principle 2: Structure the board to add value.